minatools/minarepl/README.md

 [cider](https://docs.cider.mx/cider/1.0/index.html) or any editor with integrated REPL support.
 You can also start up a REPL and use it directly.

+Edit `src/mina/repl.clj`.
+Put  yor public key in the `pub-key` def.

+Jack-in to a repl: `C-c C-x C-j C-j`.
+Starting at the top, execute the sexps.
+Uncomment the line in `(def gql-request ... )` that contains the query you want.
+Adjust the variables map to taste.

+Construction and submission of the query is wrapped in a `(let )` production.
+Add code there to inspect/manipulate the result.

 ## Examples

 ...